nehaljwani/team.exiv2.org/book/IMaEA.md

 Adobe XMPsdk creates two libraries XMPFiles and XMPCore.
 XMPFiles implements extracting/inserting XMP into various file many formats such as JPEG, PNG and TIFF.
 These are specified in XMPSpecificationPart3.
 From an Exiv2 point of view, the file handling library is of little interest as Exiv2 has its own file handlers.

 The program tvisitor can extract XMP from image files.
 However it doesn't use XMPsdk for several reasons.
-Firstly, tvisitor knows how to navigate images and extract XMP without using library XMPFiles.
+Firstly, tvisitor knows how to navigate images and extract XMP without using the library XMPFiles.
 Secondly, I want tvisitor.cpp to be a "one file" application with no dependencies.
-Thirdly, I have not studied XMPCore to any depth and there haven't thought about to use it from tvisitor.
+Thirdly, I have not studied XMPCore and do not need to use it in tvisitor.cpp.

-#### Building Adobe XMPsdk
+#### Building Adobe XMPsdk using Adobe's build environments

-I have never built Adobe XMPsdk with Visual Studio.
-I have build the libraries on macOS and given up trying to build the samples.
-Here's how I have built it on Ubuntu 20.04 with GCC 9.3.0
+I have never built Adobe XMPsdk with Visual Studio, Cygwin, MinGW or UNIX.
+On macOS, I can build the libraries, but not the samples.

+Here's how I have built XMPsdk on Ubuntu 20.04 with GCC 9.3.0

 1. git clone https://github.com/adobe/XMP-TOOLKIT-SDK.git
 2. git clone https://github.com/libexpat/libexpat.git